 Yet another woman in Los Angeles accuses a powerful man of sexual assault, but is our country – and Los Angeles, where sexual misconduct allegations have spread like wildfire, specifically – doing anything to address the never-ending outpouring of allegations?

-Since the New York Times published an exposé on Harvey Weinstein in early October, making public dozens of women’s sexual misconduct allegations against the Hollywood producer, women’s voices and the #MeToo campaign have flooded the media with sexual harassment, sexual assault and rape accusations against celebrities, powerful and lesser-known men.
+Since the New York Times published an exposé on Harvey Weinstein in early October, making public dozens of women’s sexual misconduct allegations against the Hollywood producer, women’s voices and the #MeToo campaign have flooded the media with sexual harassment, sexual assault, and rape accusations against celebrities, powerful and lesser-known men.

-On Thursday, November 16, Los Angeles TV host accused Senator Al Franken of Minnesota of sexual misconduct, which included kissing and groping her breasts without her consent.
+On Thursday, November 16, a Los Angeles TV host accused Senator Al Franken of Minnesota of sexual misconduct, which included kissing and groping her breasts without her consent.